chainloop-dev/chainloop/README.md

-# Chainloop Core
+# Chainloop

-> Chainloop Core is under active development and you should expect breaking changes before the first stable release.
+> Chainloop is under active development and you should expect breaking changes before the first stable release.
 > If you are interested in contributing, please take a look at our [contributor guide](./CONTRIBUTING.md).

 ## What is it?

-Chainloop core (Chainloop) is an open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.
+Chainloop is an open source software supply chain control plane, a single source of truth for artifacts plus a declarative attestation process.

 With Chainloop, SecOps teams can declaratively state the attestation and artifacts expectations for their organization’s CI/CD workflows, while also resting assured that latest standards and best practices are put in place.